Producer, Writer, Director & Stuntster.

 He has produced some of the UK’s most memorable publicity stunts and experiential campaigns, broken several world records and created a world-famous Santa School.

-In 2022, he co-founded Feejee Mermaid Live, a company dedicated to the creation of PR Stunts, Live Events and Entertainment.
+In 2022, he co-founded Feejee Mermaid Live, a company dedicated to the creation of Live Events, PR Stunts and Entertainment.

 Writer

-The BBC has commissioned James for shows spanning a range of subjects.
-In 2014, he wrote ‘WW1 At Home’, a touring BBC Live production commemorating the 100th anniversary of the Great War.
-He has since completed ‘The Space Race’ for BBC Stargazing Live.
+The BBC has commissioned James to write and produce live stage shows spanning a range of subjects including ‘WW1 At Home’ for the 100th anniversary of the Great War, and ‘The Space Race’ for BBC Stargazing Live.

-Every Christmas James writes pantomimes and festive shows which are performed on stages and in magical grottos all over the UK.
+At Christmas time, James creates pantomimes and magical grottos all over the UK.

 Director & Producer

-Amongst the hundreds of Shows, Events and PR Stunts he’s directed and produced, there have been stage tours, circus & street shows, pantomimes, flashmobs, projections and giant installations; but James is possibly best known for creating Santa School, the UK’s only genuine training school for professional Father Christmases.
+Amongst the hundreds of shows, events and stunts he’s directed and produced, there have been stage tours, circus & street shows, pantomimes, flashmobs, projections, flying pigs and giant installations; but James is possibly best known for creating Santa School, the UK’s only genuine training school for professional Father Christmases.
 In 2014, this festive institution was the subject of ‘Bad Santas’, a TV documentary series made in partnership with Channel 4.

 He'd love to help you do the same.